wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    <br /><br />

 Attacks: - incidents that violate an organization’s security or privacy policies:
+   * A smurf attack uses a type of ping packet called an ICMP ECHO REQUEST.
    * In a side-channel attack, the attacker gains information about the encryption algorithms from the cryptosystem that is implemented in the network.
    * Evesdropping (traffic analysis).
 Countermeasures are sending noise, padding messages, mix non-info in data.
    * In a known plaintext attack, an attacker uses the plaintext and ciphertext versions of a message to discover the key used.